-To open a margin account, your broker is required to obtain your signature.
+To open a margin account, your broker will have you sign a margin agreement.
 The margin agreement may be part of your general brokerage account opening agreement or may be a separate agreement.
 The margin agreement states that you must abide by the margin requirements established by the Federal Reserve Board, FINRA, any applicable securities exchange, and the firm where you have set up your margin account.
 Be sure to carefully review the agreement before you sign it.

 As with most loans, the margin agreement explains the terms and conditions of the margin account.
 For example, the agreement describes how the interest on the loan is calculated, how you are responsible for repaying the loan, and how the securities you purchase serve as collateral for the loan.
 Carefully review the agreement to determine what notice, if any, your firm must give you before either selling your securities to collect the money you have borrowed or making any changes to the terms and conditions under which interest is calculated.
 In general, a firm must provide a customer at least 30-days written notice of changes in the method of computing interest.

 The Federal Reserve Board, self-regulatory organizations (SROs) such as FINRA and the securities exchanges, have rules that govern margin trading.
 Brokerage firms can establish their own “house” requirements that are more restrictive than those rules.
 Here are some of the key rules you should know:

 Before trading on margin, FINRA, for example, requires you to deposit with your brokerage firm a minimum of $2,000 or 100 percent of the purchase price of the securities, whichever is less.
 This is known as the “minimum margin.”
 Some firms may require you to deposit more than $2,000.